wolfhaltz/helloworldNodejs/readme.md

 # Welcome node.js

-"Welcome node.js" is simple repo that uses node.js, and it have no purpose more than study.
+"Welcome node.js" is a simple repo that uses node.js, and it has no purpose more than study.

 ## Installation